 - The organisation’s name and address

-- The total number of contract labourers that could get employed
+- The total number of contract labourers that the organisation can employ

 Labour Contract Agreement

-The Principal Employer had no supervisory authority over the contractor’s personnel, and the technique and approach whereby the operation would get completed are to be monitored only by the contractor.
-As a result, no direct employer-employee link would form between the Principal Employee and the contractor’s workers.
+The principal employer does not have any supervisory authority over the contractor’s personnel, and the technique and approach of the operation are to be monitored only by the contractor.
+Therefore, a direct employer–employee link would form between the principal employee and workers of the contractor.

-The contractor should be responsible for maintaining all sorts of records about the individuals he employs, and the Principal Employer should not meddle in such things.
+The contractor is responsible for maintaining records about the individuals he employs, and the principal employer should not meddle in such affairs.

-As employers, the Contractors will be expected to comply with the terms of these Acts, i.e. the employer welfare laws, and you, as the Principal Employer, will not have to bear the burden of compliance on their behalf.
+As employers, the contractors should comply with the terms of these acts, that is, the employer welfare laws, and the principal employer need not bear the burden of compliance on their behalf.

-The Contract Labour Act imposes vicarious liability on an organisation’s owners as an employer’s responsibility.
-The Contract Labour Act protects contract labour against non-payment of wages by providing them with access to the employer in the event of a default by the contractor.
+The Contract Labour Act imposes liability on an organisation’s owners as an employer’s responsibility.
+Furthermore, the act protects contract labour against the non-payment of wages by providing them access to the employer in the event of a default by the contractor.

-- Under the Contract Labour Act, the principal employer is vicariously responsible, which means that the Contract Labour Act provides relief to contract labour in non-payment of wages by enabling them access to the principal employer in the event of a payment default.
+- Under the Contract Labour Act, the principal employer is vicariously responsible, that is, the Contract Labour Act provides relief to contract labour in the case of non-payment of wages by enabling them access to the principal employer in the event of a payment default.

-- According to Section 21(2) of the Contract Labour Act, the representative must be present when the contractor pays the contract labour.
+- According to Section 21(2) of the Contract Labour Act, the representative should be present when the contractor pays contract labour.

-- Section 21(4) states that if the contractor defaults to pay wages to the labour hired, the primary employer might well be required to step in and make such payment.
-As a result, the primary employer must look after the earnings.
+- Section 21(4) states that if the contractor defaults to pay wages to the labour hired, the primary employer may be required to step in and make such payment.
+Therefore, the primary employer should be aware of the earnings of the contractor.

 The Contract Labour Act requires the contractor to offer specific facilities to the workers it employs.